openstack/freezer/doc/README.rst

 -  Backup file system using point-in-time snapshot
 -  Strong encryption supported: AES-256-CFB
 -  Backup file system tree directly (without volume snapshot)
--  Backup journalled MongoDB directory tree using lvm snapshot to Swift
+-  Backup journalled MongoDB directory tree using LVM snapshot to Swift
--  Backup MySQL with lvm snapshot
+-  Backup MySQL with LVM snapshot
 -  Restore data from a specific date automatically to file system
 -  Low storage consumption as the backup are uploaded as a stream
 -  Flexible backup policy (incremental and differential)